On analytic functions in an ordered field with an infinite rank valuation: Analytic functions.

 An analytic function is infinitely many times differentiable in the order topology.
 Considering $f(z)$ as above we have $\displaystyle f'(z)=\sum_{n=1}^{\infty}n\, a_n(z-u)^{n-1}$ for $z\in D$.
-The following theorem (\cite{Hector1},\cite{Wim}) says that it does not matter the choose of $u\in D$ in the definition of analyticity.
+The following theorem says that it does not matter the choose of $u\in D$ in the definition of analyticity.

-\begin{thm} Let $f$ be an analytic function in a open subset $D$.
+\begin{thm}[\cite{Hector1},\cite{Wim}] Let $f$ be an analytic function in a open subset $D$.
 Then for every $v\in D$ there exists $b_0,b_1,\ldots\in K$ such that $\displaystyle f(z)=\sum_{n=0}^{\infty}b_n(z-v)^n$ for all $z\in D$. \end{thm}

-Although the topology $\tau$ defined on $K$ is zero dimensional, the set of zeros of an analytic function on a ball $B_a(r)$ does not have an accumulation point.
-On the another hand, it can be prove (with an example) that if $f$ is an analytic function that has no zeros in an open set then $1\over f$ is not always an analytic funcion.
-(See \cite{Hector1} and \cite{Hector3} for more details)
+Although the topology $\tau$ defined on $K$ is zero dimensional, the set of zeros of an analytic function on a ball $B_a(r)$ does not have an accumulation point (see \cite{Hector1} for details).
+Then, applying the theorems \ref{convergencia series} and \ref{infinitos centros}, it is possible to show that a function $f(z)$ is analytic in $D$ if and only if there exists $a_0,a_1,...\in K$ such that for every $z\in D$